womanonrails/womanonrails.com/_i18n/en/_posts/2016-05-15-remote-work.md

 ## Day by day work

 When I work remotly from my home or open space in most cases work looks like normaly day in office.
 But in my offce each person in team has separate room and we don't go to others rooms.
 One time per day we have meeing (Hangout or Sykpe).
 And that's it.
 Rest of my day it is normal work.
 I have my tasks to do and I do what I should.
 When I need to talk with someone I write a message on communicator (Slack or Skype).
-The most important thing in this kind of work is trust.
+The most important thing in this kind of work is **trust**.
 Trust that each team member does what he/she should to get things done.

 ### My observations: